blahosyl/dinner-party/README.md

 - [getting links to recipes](https://github.com/blahosyl/dinner-party/issues/51)

 The app interfaces with the database in a way that does not rely on the order of elements.
 This means that the Google worksheet remains usable, and can be modified or sorted without affecting the interaction with the app.

+The crucial properties of the database in terms of compatibility with the app are only the following:

+ - dishes are in the second row
+ - ingredients are in the first column
+ - each ingredient cell contains `(` and `)`
+ - quantity cells only contain floats

 ### Visual design of the terminal